 This is part of our blog series on workforce education statistics that you need to know to develop and execute programs that build a resilient, thriving workforce, prepared for the challenges of today and tomorrow.

-A tuition reimbursement program (also known as tuition assistance) reinforces a company’s commitment to providing employees with opportunities for learning and growth, without the huge financial burden.
+A tuition reimbursement program reinforces a company’s commitment to providing employees with opportunities for learning and growth, without the huge financial burden.
 This has proven to result in a much higher rate of employee engagement and retention, while effectively demonstrating corporate social responsibility.

 Many traditional workforce education initiatives often fail to meet their potential.